How Nevada Democrats Hope To Avoid Iowa's Tech Errors

 Nevada Democrats, hoping to avoid a repeat of the fiasco of the Iowa caucuses, hosted an hourlong briefing with reporters Tuesday night in which they walked through a mock caucus.

-Reporters got a look at the actual caucus-day worksheet and posters that will be in use, and the much-fretted about iPad calculator that will help with the caucus math and that, party leaders hope, will speed up the integration of early voting numbers in the state, which holds its caucus Saturday.
+Reporters got a look at the actual caucus-day worksheet and posters that will be in use, and the much-fretted-about iPad calculator that will help with the caucus math and that, party leaders hope, will speed up the integration of early voting numbers in the state, which holds its caucuses Saturday.

 Earlier this month, Iowa Democrats held their first-in-the-nation contest in a process that was tarnished by not only a coding error within the smartphone app used to conduct the caucuses, but also by a backup plan that was poorly communicated and executed.
 More than two weeks after the caucuses, results remain mired in controversy and recounts.